tehtorq/dev-proxy/README.md

 ### Server not starting

-Check the dev-proxy output - it shows your dev server's logs:
+In the TUI, select the server in the left panel to view its logs in the right panel.
+You'll see your dev server's output:

 ```
 [admin] > vite